fabiana2611/fabiana2611.github.io/_posts/2023/jan23/2023-01-23-java-record.md

   <li>Mutable Data
     <ul>
       <li>Record is exclusively for immutable data.
 Not inficate for frameworks that require Setters methods (as hibernate)</li>
       <li>Lombok can use @Data to be mutable.
-When creating an @Entity, Lombok can be a better choice.
+When creating an @Entity, Lombok can be a better choice.</li>
     </ul>
   </li>
   <li>Inheritance
     <ul>
       <li>Record do not support inheritance.</li>
-      <li>Lombok can use @Data objects that can both extend other classes and be extended.
+      <li>Lombok can use @Data objects that can both extend other classes and be extended.</li>
     </ul>
   </li>
 </ol>